dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-06.md

 1. On the **Select Technique** page in the **Simulation** wizard, scroll down and select the **Drive-by URL (1)** option.
 Under this option, select the **View details of Drive-by URL** link.
 This opens a **Drive-by URL** pane on the right.
 Review the **Description** and the **Simulation steps** for this type of attack.
 When you're done, close the **Drive-by URL** pane and select **Next (2)**.

 	![Picture 1](../Media/simulation(1).png)

+	>**Note:** **View details** opens a details flyout that describes the technique and the simulation steps resulting from the technique.

+	>**Important:** There are many techniques that are available.
+If you want to explore these techniques, you can select any one of them.
+However, in this lab, we will focus on **Drive-by URL**:

+	- **Credential Harvest**: An attacker sends the recipient a message that contains a URL.
+When the recipient clicks on the URL, they're taken to a website that typically shows a dialog box that asks the user for their username and password.
+Typically, the destination page is themed to represent a well-known website in order to build trust in the user.

+	- **Malware Attachment**: An attacker sends the recipient a message that contains an attachment.
+When the recipient opens the attachment, arbitrary code (for example, a macro) is run on the user's device to help the attacker install additional code or further entrench themselves.

+	- **Link in Attachment**: This technique is a hybrid of a credential harvest.
+An attacker sends the recipient a message that contains a URL inside of an attachment.
+When the recipient opens the attachment and clicks on the URL, they're taken to a website that typically shows a dialog box that asks the user for their username and password.
+Typically, the destination page is themed to represent a well-known website in order to build trust in the user.

+	- **Link to Malware**: An attacker sends the recipient a message that contains a link to an attachment on a well-known file sharing site (for example, SharePoint Online or Dropbox).
+When the recipient clicks on the URL, the attachment opens, and arbitrary code (for example, a macro) is run on the user's device to help the attacker install additional code or further entrench themselves.

+	- **Drive-by URL**: An attacker sends the recipient a message that contains a URL.
+When the recipient clicks on the URL, they're taken to a website that tries to run background code.
+This background code attempts to gather information about the recipient or deploy arbitrary code on their device.
+Typically, the destination website is a well-known website that has been compromised or a clone of a well-known website.
+Familiarity with the website helps convince the user that the link is safe to click.
+This technique is also known as a watering hole attack.

+	- **OAuth Consent Grant**: An attacker creates a malicious Azure Application that seeks to gain access to data.
+The application sends an email request that contains a URL.
+When the recipient clicks on the URL, the consent grant mechanism of the application asks for access to the data (for example, the user's Inbox).

 1. On the **Name Simulation** page, enter **Custom payload** in the **Simulation name** field and then select **Next**.